nahuelcastro/appointment-bot/README.md

 # appointment-bot
-Automatic available appointments search engine for procedures
+Automatic search for appointments for formalities, send screenshot by Telegram bot if available